 Experienced sellers on Amazon foresee a future when Amazon will become too saturated.
 But as of now, getting on Amazon and earning profits are still relatively easy to accomplish.
 As long as you can find a product to sell with realistic, competitive margins then you will make it.
-This is simply due to the fact that Amazon spans a vast audience that it’s hard to miss your marketing targets; unless you’re selling items that no one cares to buy.
+Amazon spans a vast audience that it’s hard to miss your marketing targets, unless you’re selling items that no one cares to buy.

 As an FBA Amazon seller myself, I’ve done a lot of research and compiled a lot of horrifying stories about telltale signs of Amazon gradually becoming saturated, the pitfalls as an FBA seller and the solutions and various workarounds to counteract these setbacks.

 When I first got on the Amazon bandwagon about a decade ago, I remember vividly those times when I would sell nearly 70 units of goods and services in a matter of just a little more than a week.
 Nowadays, we have a myriad of Amazon tutorials, tools and resources at our fingertips to help drive private label selling to unprecedented levels.

 Even as we speak, Amazon is gradually being flooded by copycat sellers.
 These are vendors that have no originality and hardly have any meaningful sense of selling ethics at all.
 We are not there yet, but these are telltale signs of an impending chaotic market situation in the future.